akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/flatMapPrefix.md

 @@@div { .callout }

 **emits** when the materialized flow emits.
-    Notice the first `n` elements are buffered internally before materializing the flow, This flow will then be materialized and connected to the rest of the upstream - producing elements at its own discretion (might 'swallow' or multiply elements).
+    Notice the first `n` elements are buffered internally before materializing the flow and connecting it to the rest of the upstream - producing elements at its own discretion (might 'swallow' or multiply elements).

 **backpressures** when the materialized flow backpressures

 **completes**  the materialized flow completes.
-    If upstream completes before producing `n` elements, `f` will be applied with the provided elements, the resulting flow will be materialized and signalled for upstream completion, it can then cancel/complete at its own discretion.
+    If upstream completes before producing `n` elements, `f` will be applied with the provided elements, the resulting flow will be materialized and signalled for upstream completion, it can then or continue to emit elements at its own discretion.

 @@@